wlonk/arcadia/rules/magic.rst

 the existing spells (see :ref:`spells`) or making their own along those lines.

-They may also choose to describe limitations to the spell, either conditions under which it may be broken, or ways to circumvent it, or similar.

 To cast the spell, you must know two numbers: the threshold, and the limit.
 You will describe the ritual, each step you take giving you a card.
 If your cards total at or above the threshold, the spell works.
 If